One of the best defences against disease

-How UNICEF is equipping families and communities with soap and clean water to protect themselves against COVID-19.
+How UNICEF is equipping families and communities with soap and clean water to help stop the spread of COVID-19.

-One of the cheapest, easiest, and most important ways to prevent the spread of the coronavirus is frequent handwashing with soap and water.
+One of the cheapest, easiest, and most important ways to prevent the spread of disease is frequent handwashing with soap and water.
 But for many children and families, basic water and hygiene facilities remain out of reach.

 UNICEF is working with governments and companies around the world to urgently reach them with safe water, sanitation and hygiene facilities.
-As of 30 April, we have reached more than 11.5 million people with such services and supplies.
+In 2020, we reached more than 106 million people with such services and supplies.
+With our partners, we reached 3 billion people with information on risk prevention and physical distancing and trained 4 million health workers on COVID-19 infection prevention control.

 We are committed to not only making sure families, health workers, students and teachers have this means of protecting themselves against the virus, but to build back better – to ensure water, sanitation and hygiene is a reality for every child.